Lord Haw Haw captured by British forces

 Joyce’s attorneys had argued he wasn’t subject to treason charges because he wasn’t a British citizen, but the crown successfully argued that he was liable because he had taken out a British passport in 1933.

 Early on January 3, 1946, Joyce visited with his wife, his brother, and his sister at London’s Wandsworth Prison.
-He was then led to the gallows, where the executioner Albert Pierrepoint, performing his duties for the first time, did the deed shortly after 9 a.m.
+He was then led to the gallows, where the executioner Albert Pierrepoint performed his duties shortly after 9 a.m.

 A crowd of about 300 people had gathered outside the prison, and official notice of Joyce’s death was posted at 9:08 a.m.
 A few sympathizers removed their hats at the news, but there were no disturbances among the crowd.